barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 author: Mike Kroutikov
 ---

-Deep Learning is coool.
+Deep Learning is cool.
 But expensive.
-Lets see what options do we have for training deep models.
+Lets see what options do we have for training deep models in the cloud.

 Naturally, one would need a pretty big machine to do really interesting stuff.